About Game Center

 Some Game Resources Are Provided at Runtime by the Game Center Service

-Any app include images and localized text inside its bundle that are used to display the app’s user interface.
+All apps include images and localized text inside of its bundle that are used to display the app’s user interface.
 The app loads these resources from the bundle as needed.
 When you design a Game Center-aware game, some of the resources you create are not stored in the bundle.
 Instead, those resources are uploaded to the Game Center service during development of your game.
 At runtime, your game downloads the resources from Game Center.
 The main reason for storing these resources on Game Center is that those resources are also used by the Game Center app.
 For example, when the Game Center app displays one of your game’s leaderboards, it downloads the resources you provided so that it displays the score data the same way as your game.

 The requirement that some of your resources be provided to Game Center affects how you design, develop, and test your game.

 Your Game Displays Game Center’s User Interface Elements